SAP-samples/teched2022-AP260/README.md

 # AP260 - Beyond Just an NFT: Unlocking Utility in Smart Contracts

+## TODO
+- ex2 create metadata and image on IPFS and change info for
+- ex3 valid/redeemed IPFS metadata and change in ex3

 ## Description

 This repository contains the material for the SAP TechEd 2022 session called AP260 - Beyond Just an NFT: Unlocking Utility in Smart Contracts.